Tavlor/blackboard-duster/README.md

 ## How it works
 When it first runs, the script waits for the Blackboard home page to appear, so you can sign in or even navagate to Blackboard if needed.
 This script works in 2 phases:
-1. It gathers URLs from your courses, visiting pages using the navpane on the side.
+1. It gathers URLs from your courses, visiting pages using urls from the navpane on the side of the course homepage.
-0. It visits each URL to trigger a download.
+0. It downloads all the files .
 By default downloads are saved in your working directory, but the `-s <DIRECTORY PATH>` option lets you change that.
     ```bash
     python blackboard-duster.py "www.myschool.edu/blackboard" -s "/Users/me/school"
     ```